Share

 SAP Business One

 SAP Business One is a complete all-in-one ERP solution designed for SMB-sized companies that can be deployed both in the cloud and on-premise.
-SAP is very popular among small manufacturing and distribution companies in Europe and North America and tends to compete well with companies like NetSuite and Sage.
+SAP is very popular among small manufacturing and distribution companies in Europe and North America and tends to compete well with ERP products like Oracle NetSuite and Sage Business Cloud.
 It’s best suited for companies with limited financial complexity that need highly capable supply chain and inventory tracking capabilities, which Business One delivers.

 SAP Business One ERP (Cloud) Pricing: SAP BusinessOne offers three different tiers of licenses: Professional, Limited, and Starter.